How to Apply to GSAS

 Bronx, NY 10458

 - Letters of Recommendation: When communicating with your recommendation letter writers, please provide them with at least one month’s advance notice to submit their recommendations.
-You will enter each recommendation provider’s name and email address directly into the online application.
+Enter the following information for each of your recommendation providers: name, address, email address, phone number, and institution.
+Make sure you enter your recommenders' email addresses correctly so that they each receive an automated email instructing them on how to submit their recommendations online.
+Mark the waiver statement for each recommender you enter.
 They will be notified electronically of your request.
 Please note: you may submit your application even if the submission of your recommendation letters is still in progress.

 - Statement of Purpose/Intent: Can be submitted directly in the online application.
 Requirements for the statement may vary by program.
 Please see individual program requirements.